raygun101/MarkupKit/README.md

 See [LMLayoutView.h](https://github.com/gk-brown/MarkupKit/blob/master/MarkupKit-iOS/MarkupKit/LMLayoutView.h) for more information.

 ## LMRowView and LMColumnView
 The `LMRowView` and `LMColumnView` classes lay out subviews in a horizontal or vertical line, respectively.
-Both classes extend the abstract `LMBoxView` class, which itself extends `LMLayoutView` and adds the following property:
+Both classes extend the abstract `LMBoxView` class, which itself extends `LMLayoutView` and adds the following properties:

+    @property (nonatomic) LMHorizontalAlignment horizontalAlignment;
+    @property (nonatomic) LMVerticalAlignment verticalAlignment;

     @property (nonatomic) CGFloat spacing;

-This property represents the amount of spacing between successive subviews.
-For row views, this refers to the horizontal space between subelements; for column views, it refers to the vertical space between subviews.
+The first two properties specify the horizontal and vertical alignment, respectively, of the box view's arranged subviews.
+Horizontal alignment options include the following:

+* `LMHorizontalAlignmentFill`
+* `LMHorizontalAlignmentLeading`
+* `LMHorizontalAlignmentTrailing`
+* `LMHorizontalAlignmentCenter`

+Vertical alignment options are as follows:

+* `LMVerticalAlignmentFill`
+* `LMVerticalAlignmentTop`
+* `LMVerticalAlignmentBottom`
+* `LMVerticalAlignmentCenter`

-Subviews are always pinned along the view's primary axis (horizontal for row views and vertical for column views).
-This ensures that there is no ambiguity regarding a subview's placement and allows the auto layout system to correctly calculate the view's size and position.
+Both values are set to "fill" by default, which pins subviews along both of the box view's axes and ensures that there is no ambiguity regarding any subview's placement.
+Other values will cause subviews to be pinned to a single edge or centered along the given axis.

-Spacer views can be used to align subviews within a row or column as needed.
+Spacer views can also be used to align subviews within a row or column.
 This is discussed in more detail later.

+The `spacing` property represents the amount of spacing between successive subviews.
+For row views, this refers to the horizontal space between the subviews; for column views, it refers to the vertical space between the views.

 ### LMRowView
 The `LMRowView` class arranges its subviews in a horizontal line.
 Subviews are laid out from leading to trailing edge in the order in which they are declared.
 For example, the following markup creates a row view containing three labels: